 As you can see from the chart below, I’ve come up with 17 levels.
 You can decide your own levels if you want.
 But I’ve made it simple.

-Notice the time in minutes equals the EXP gained (or lost, if you fail the quest).
+Notice the time in minutes equals the EXP gained.
 So Q9(24h) gives 1,440 EXP, the number of minutes in a day.

 You only get the EXP if you deliberately decide to quit all your bad habits for that period of time though, that is, if you are running a quest.
 Just because you sleep 8 hours doesn’t mean you get 480 EXP automatically.
 You have to work up to Q8(8h), write it in your log, and start a timer for it to count.